garidium/g-ffl-cockpit/README.txt

 2. Inventory is then updated every 15-minutes to ensure in-stock quanities are updated continuously.
 3. Easily set pricing and listing options, along with configuring the inclusion/exclusion of specific brands.
 4. View a report of all items being listed, including pricing from each distributor.
-5. Synchronize your WooCommerce and Gunbroker Listings
+5. This plugin can also synchronize your Gunbroker Listings.
+6. Works with the g-FFL Checkout plugin to automatically mark firearms as requiring FFL selection during checkout.
-6. Automated Fulfillment (Coming Soon).
+7. Automated Fulfillment (Coming Soon).

 == API Subscription Required ==
 While the plugin is free to download and install, it does require you to purchase a license for a personalized API key.
 The plugin will not be useful without this key.
 The API key allows the plugin to connect to the required data services, providing the following features:

-1. Access to a database we manage that synchronizes distributor data
+1. Access to a data services we manage that synchronizes distributor product data

 == To purchase a key, visit the g-FFL API product page: == [g-FFL Product Page](https://garidium.com/g-ffl-cockpit/)